List of Mobile Suit Gundam 00 characters: Innovators

 Divine Nova is Bring Stabity's genetic twin and makes his first appearance piloting the prototype mobile armor Empress after Celestial Being successfully destroys Memento Mori.
-After forcing the Ptolemaios II back into Earth's atmosphere, he later takes part in an assault on the Ptolemaios II which nearly succeeds until a coup d'état forces the A-Laws to withdraw.
-Divine is killed by Setsuna F Seiei in the 00 Raiser while defending the second Memento Mori station.
-Four months after, Ribbons reveals the creation of a massive army of Divine and Bring clones.
+After forcing the Ptolemaios II back into Earth's atmosphere, he later takes part in an assault on the ship, which nearly succeeds until a coup d'état forces the A-Laws to withdraw.
+Divine is killed by Setsuna F. Seiei in the 00 Raiser while defending the second Memento Mori station.
+Four months later, Ribbons reveals the creation of a massive army of Divine and Bring clones.